gardrek/bollox/README.md

-`bollox` is my attempt at a Lox interpreter, written in Rust.
+`bollox` is a Lox interpreter, written in Rust, with various feature extensions.
 It is based on the first interpreter described by the book Crafting Interpreters.
 That interpreter was written in Java, so a good deal of changes have been made to the structure to make it more "Rusty".